 Others will class you as employed unless you own a certain percentage of the company.
 In this scenario, even if you are a Director, they might consider going off your payslips for the last three months.
 This, like above, can be beneficial if the last three months have been more favourable.

 As well as the above, some business owners run highly profitable organisations but only feel the need to take a low dividend in order to keep cash in the business.
 This type of applicant can be disadvantaged by the salary plus dividend method as their earnings will appear low.
 As a result, they will seem less attractive as a borrower.

 However, there are lenders out there that will consider using the net profit of the Limited company to solve this problem.

 If your business is due to complete a set of accounts, you can contact us with the projected figures.
 We can then use that information to calculate what your maximum borrowing would be.
 If we believe this is the best option for you, you will then need to finalise your accounts prior to a formal mortgage application being made.

 In summary, calculating maximum borrowing capacity for a self-employed applicant really is a minefield – you could easily go to 10 different lenders and get 10 different answers!
 In fact, we wouldn’t be surprised if you did.

-If you need to maximise your borrowing capability, we would urge you to use a Mortgage Broker.
+If you need to maximise your borrowing capability, we would urge you to seek Self Employed Mortgage Advice in Coventry, from a Mortgage Broker like us.
 Their knowledge and experience will mean that they can get the best deal for you.